gabeweng/gabeweng.github.io/_posts/2020-06-10-knowledge-in-language-model.md

 It's the cat.
 This makes sense as cats are domesticated and hyena is a wild animal.

 ### Sentiment Analysis
 Alec presents another idea where we find the conditional probability of positive/negative opinion following some text to perform sentiment analysis.
-For example, we could calculate the probability for "Sentiment: Positive." and " Sentiment: Negative." coming after a text and assign the sentiment as positive or negative respectively.
+For example, we could calculate the probability for "Sentiment: Positive." and "Sentiment: Negative." coming after a text and assign the sentiment as positive or negative respectively.

 $$
 p(Sentiment:\ Positive.\ |\ sentence)\\